 - UT Dallas Inventors learn more about the assessment and commercialization process, relevant university policies, and intellectual property.

-- Learn about resources for UT Dallas-affiliated startup companies and the Venture Development Center.
+- Learn about resources for UT Dallas-affiliated startup companies and entrepreneur spaces.

 - UT Dallas has spun off over a dozen startup companies.

 The OTC is responsible for the management of all innovations that result from research conducted at UT Dallas.
 The mission of the OTC is to effectively and efficiently facilitate the evaluation, protection, patenting and transfer of commercially viable, UT Dallas innovations for the economic, social, environmental and cultural benefit of the citizens of the region and the state of Texas and society in general.
 Our goals include: